 To address this need, SRK-015 is being developed as a potential first muscle-directed therapy for SMA.
 We envision the potential for SRK-015 to be a critical complement to any SMN upregulator therapy in Type 2 and 3 SMA in order to drive absolute increases in functional performance over baseline.
 In patients with less severe SMN deficiency or in patients unable to receive intrathecally administered product, we believe that SRK-015 may be used as monotherapy.
 We also view SRK-015 as having potential in the treatment of Type 1 SMA as well as presymptomatic SMA in conjunction with SMN upregulator therapy.
-Our vision is that SRK-015 has the potential to be the backbone of SMA treatment, in some contexts being used in conjunction with any type of SMN upregulator or in other contexts being used alone as a monotherapy.
+Our vision is that SRK-015 has the potential to be the backbone treatment for the broadest group of patients with SMA, in some contexts being used in conjunction with any type of SMN upregulator or in other contexts being used alone as a monotherapy.